bkomuves/singular-factory/README.md

 the University of Kaiserslautern, and [Factory](https://www.singular.uni-kl.de/dox/html/factory_page.html) is the polynomial factorization engine of Singular.

-It handles multivariate polynomials over the integers, rationals, finite fields, and algebraic and trancendental extensions of these.
+It handles multivariate polynomials over the integers, rationals, and finite fields (and also algebraic and trancendental extensions of these).

 Installation instructions